iriptheskin/design_patterns/creational/prototype/README.md

 - Prototype declares an interface for cloning yourself;
 - Concrete prototype implements the operation for cloning itself;

+Advantages:
-It delegates the cloning process to the actual objects that are being cloned.
+- It delegates the cloning process to the actual objects that are being cloned.
-That's why it does not depend on concrete classes cloning logic.
+That's why it does not depend on concrete classes cloning logic;

-(Still unclear)
-The classes to instantiate are specified at runtime by means of dynamic loading.
-The result of this characteristic of the prototype pattern is that sub-classing is reduced significantly.
-Why?

-Answer: For example, you have 1 base class and 2 concrete for an animal: Animal, Dog and Cat.

-If your class Animal is descriptive enough, you can describe Dog and Cat as Animal without using sub-classing but parametrizing of Animal class.
-It reduces the number of sub-classes.
+- You can reduce the number of subclasses that only differ in the way they initialize (specific configuration) their respective objects.
+For instance, school and university buildings can be expressed by `Building` class only with different parameters, but not wih separate classes like `School` and `University`;